CarloCHEN/pudu_robot/pudu-webhook-api/README.md

 This command will:
 1. Build the Docker image from `pudu-webhook-api/Dockerfile` (now includes database files)
 2. Tag the image for ECR
-3. Push to your ECR repository
+3. Push to ECR repository
 4. Output the image URI for ECS deployment

 ### Step 3: Create ECS Task Definition